quisquous/cactbot/README.md

     ![raidboss plugin config](screenshots/overlay_plugin_new_raidboss_locked.png)

-1. If you want to test the raidboss plugin, teleport to Summerford Farms, and do a `/countdown 5`.
+1. If you want to test the raidboss plugin, see the [Installation Testing guide](docs/FAQ-Troubleshooting.md#installation-testing)]

 1. Adding other cactbot overlays is a similar process.
 Follow the same process but select a different cactbot preset.